iterative/dvc.org/content/docs/user-guide/experiment-management.md

 ## Checkpoints in Python code

-⚠️ This feature is only available in DVC 2.0, and for Git-enabled
+⚠️ This feature is only available in DVC 2.0 ⚠️
-<abbr>repositories</abbr> ⚠️

 ...